legiongis/hmsf-md/docker/README.md

 # SETTING UP THE DOCKER DEV ENVIRONMENT

-> ⚠️ This process is a work in progress. `make` and `docker compose` work together to run `fpan` so the dev can run a single command to get a dev environment up and running, without installing legacy dependencies directly on the dev's machine.
-Both are needed to keep the `arches` Docker container flexible on startup.
+`make` and `docker compose` work together to simplify the process of setting up a dev environment and running `fpan`, specifically in development.
+Docker is currently not being used in production.

+Core Arches (and thus Django) runs in the `arches` container defined in [docker-compose.yml](./docker-compose.yml).
+Django/Arches and `fpan` commands run inside this container.
+Postgres, Elastic Search, and RabbitMQ run in their own containers.

+`fpan` source code is mounted as a volume to the `arches` docker service, so open `fpan-workspace/fpan` on your host machine to make code changes.
+You should see your changes in the browser after reloading the page.

-> ⚠️ If you're running this on an Apple Silicon machine, set the following in Docker Desktop: Settings > General > Virtual Machine Options > Docker VMM
+> ⚠️ If you're running the Docker dev environment on an Apple Silicon machine, set the following in Docker Desktop: Settings > General > Virtual Machine Options: ✅ Apple Virtualization Framework, ✅ Use Rosetta for x86_64/amd64 emulation on Apple Silicon, ✅ VirtioFS.

-> ⚠️ If you're running this on an older version of Docker, you may need to replace all instances of `docker compose` with `docker-compose` in fpan-workspace/fpan/Makefile.

 ## Bugs

+- 25.06.23 - As of a recent PR merge, `python manage.py setup_hms --test-resources` is broken.
+Until this is fixed, `make init-dev` only creates test accounts and no test resources.

-- Once you've set everything up, have shut down, and run `make dev` to continue working, you may see the following error at the bottom of the stack trace in the console output, after logging in using the browser. _There has been no meaningful impact as a result of this error_:
+- Once you've set everything up, have shut down, and run `make dev` to continue working, you may see the following error at the bottom of the stack trace in the Django console output, after logging into the main site. _You can ignore this error_:

 ```
   File "/web_root/ENV/lib/python3.8/site-packages/django/db/models/query.py", line 439, in get